RfidResearchGroup/proxmark3/README.md

 |[Notes on Color usage](/doc/colors_notes.md)|[Makefile vs CMake](/doc/md/Development/Makefile-vs-CMake.md)|[Notes on Cloner guns](/doc/cloner_notes.md)|
 |[Notes on cliparser usage](/doc/cliparser.md)|[Notes on clocks](/doc/clocks.md)||

 ## Build for non-RDV4 Proxmark3 platforms

 In order to build this repo for other Proxmark3 platforms we urge you to read [Advanced compilation parameters](/doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md)

+With other Proxmark3 platforms we mean:
+  - RDV1
+  - RDV2
+  - RDV3 easy
+  - Proxmark Evolution (needs extra care)
+  - Radiowar black PCB version
+  - Ryscorp green PCB version
+  - Ryscorp Pm3Pro
+  - VX
+  - numerous Chinese adapted versions of the RDV3 easy (kkmoon, pisworks etc)

+### side note about size of these other Proxmark3 platforms
+You need to keep a eye on how large your ARM chip built-in flash memory is.
+With 512kb you are fine but if its 256kb you need to compile this repo with even less functionality.
+When running the ./pm3-flash-all you can see which size your device have if you have the bootloader from this repo installed.
+Otherwise you will find the size reported in the start message when running the Proxmark3 client.

 ## What has changed?